emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 1. Introduction to repo-grep

-Navigating large codebases is hard — especially when working across disconnected tools. *Repo-grep* brings project-wide search directly into Emacs, eliminating the need to jump into the terminal or external tools.
+Navigating large codebases can be difficult — especially when working across disconnected tools. *Repo-grep* brings project-wide search directly into Emacs, eliminating the need to jump into the terminal or external tools.
 It’s fast, flexible, and designed to fit naturally into your Emacs workflow.

 ### Why repo-grep?